 - Pylorus: The last part of the stomach that acts as a regulator to control the emptying of the stomach contents into the small intestine

 The stomach muscles are seldom inactive.
 The amount of food in the stomach determines the movement of the stomach muscles viz., expansion, or contraction.
-As soon as the food enters the stomach, stomach muscle relaxes momentarily, thereafter stomach muscle starts contraction.
+As soon as the food enters the stomach, the stomach muscle relaxes momentarily, thereafter the stomach muscle starts contracting.

 Periodic stomach contractions result in churning and kneading of the food into a semisolid mixture called chyme.
 The rhythmic and periodic peristaltic movement of the stomach results in the movement of the food toward the pylorus and small intestine.